navix/ngfe/README.md

 Boosted template-driven Angular forms.

-It is an alternative for the original `FormsModule`.
+It is an alternative for the Angular `FormsModule`.
 If your project have complex and dynamic forms this lib will save you a lot of time and lines of code.

 ## Features